 1. How is precision training different from regular training?

-Frequent training is more often based on effort and intuition- doing something difficult or something that you have always done.
+Consistent training is more often based on effort and intuition- doing something difficult or something that you have always done.
 Precision training is data and will-based.
-All the variables, such as the rest periods until the rep speed, are selected with the aim of getting a given result.
-Training frequently may make you feel drained.
-Accuracy practice makes you better.
+All the variables, such as the rest periods before the rep speed, are selected to achieve a given result.
+Training consistently may make you feel drained.
+Precision training improves health and gives better results.

 2. When should I re-test my one-rep max?

-In the case of most lifters, every six to eight weeks is enough.
+For most lifters, every six to eight weeks is enough.
 Working out more frequently than that will not allow your body to adjust.
 Frequent testing implies that you are training on old numbers.
-Also, with velocity-based training, you can estimate your 1RM daily without maxing out.
+With velocity-based training, you can estimate your 1RM daily without maxing out.